 Your WANO representative is an important partner in your journey.
-They are there to facilitate any and all types of assistance as required.
-The WANO representative may be site based (e.g. Moscow centre) or, as is more typical, visit your site quarterly.
-During site visits, your representative can be expected to review plans and documentation, conduct field observations, and conduct interviews with a variety of personnel throughout the organisation.
+They are there to facilitate all types of assistance as required.
+The WANO representative may be site based (e.g., Moscow centre) or, more typically, visit your site periodically.
+During site visits, your representative can be expected to review plans and documentation, conduct field observations, and conduct interviews with a variety of personnel throughout the organization.
 They will openly share observations made, insights gained, and discuss further assistance you may require.
-A strong, open and respectful relationship with your WANO representative is important to your success.
+A strong, open, and respectful relationship with your WANO representative is important to your success.